broadinstitute/taigapy/README.md

 python setup.py develop
 ```

+## Use Taigapy

-You can then fetch from taiga in python.
+You can now fetch from taiga in python.

+### Main methods

+#### Download

+- If you need a specific file (table or matrix) from a specific dataset version, use `.get` method
+- If you need all the files from a specific dataset version, use `.get_all` method
+- If you need a raw file, we will give you the path to it with `.download_to_cache` method since we don't know what the format of your file is

 Example:

 ```python
 from taigapy import TaigaClient